Busting 5 Common Myths About the White Boxer

 At times, the white boxer breed has been a target of controversy among canine breeders.
 It is unfortunate that they are not considered ideal in the dog breeding arena due to skin allergies.
 Severe reactions in the white boxer can lead to hearing loss or susceptibility to skin cancer.
 Below are a few common myths about the white boxer breed.

 1. White Boxers Are a Rare Breed

 Nearly 18% Boxer puppies born turn out to be white, and they have been around as long as the Boxer breed has been in existence up to date.
 Even so, it is a sad fact that many dog breeders euthanize white pups because they don't meet American Boxer Club or American Kennel Club standards.
-Folks, what if certain humans didn't meet the set standards for homo-sapiens breeding?
+Folks, what if certain humans didn't fit the set standards for homo-sapiens breeding?
 If so, a lot of us wouldn't be here today.

 2. White Boxers Are Albino

-Both animal and human albinos are classified as having absolutely no skin pigmentation.
+Both animal and human albinos are classified as having no skin pigmentation.
 Classic traits of an albino are evidenced with having pink eyes and no color to the body at all.